Greatest Hits (1992)

 Toxicity (2001)

-Here we go…following up their self titled debut, they produce a decent album that’s mostly hard and fast but which has it’s “soft” moments.
+Here we go…following up their self titled debut, they produce a decent album that’s mostly hard and fast but which has its “soft” moments.
 Those moments I generally like, and a couple of the hard and fast ones are at least a small pleasure to listen to.

 (“Chop Suey”, “Aerials”)